 - Database knowledge

-Contract type: Fixed Term Contract until July 2020
+Contract type: 1 x Fixed Term Contract and 1 x Permanent Contract

 We’re happy to discuss flexible working.
 Please indicate your choice under the flexible working question in the application.
 There is no obligation to raise this at the application stage but if you wish to do so, you are welcome to.
 Flexible working will be part of the discussion at offer stage.